Close

 Tax Deduction for Rent Paid

 Under Section 80GG, individuals who do not receive HRA from their employers can claim tax deductions for the rent paid.
-This deduction is permissible if the taxpayer or their spouse or minor child does not own any residential accommodation at the location where they currently reside or perform employment duties.
+This deduction is permissible only if the taxpayer or their spouse or minor child does not own any residential accommodation at the location where they currently reside or perform employment duties.
 Such individuals can claim the least of the following amounts as a deduction:

 • Rent paid minus 10% of the total income